mamedev/mame/docs/source/techspecs/luareference.rst

 ioport:count_players()
-    Returns the number of player controllers in the system. ioport:type_group(type, player)
+    Returns the number of player controllers in the system. ioport:type_pressed(type, [player])
-    Returns the I/O port group for the specified I/O port type and player number.
-The I/O port type is an enumerated value.
+    Returns a Boolean indicating whether the specified input is currently pressed.
+The input port type is an enumerated value.
 The player number is a zero-based index.
+If the player number is not supplied, it is assumed to be zero. ioport:type_name(type, [player])
+    Returns the display name for the specified input type and player number.
+    The input type is an enumerated value.
+The player number is a zero-based index.
+If the player number is not supplied, it is assumed to be zero. ioport:type_group(type, player)
+    Returns the input group for the specified input type and player number.
+The input type is an enumerated value.
+The player number is a zero-based index.
     Returns an integer giving the grouping for the input.
+If the player number is not supplied, it is assumed to be zero.

-    This should be called with values obtained from I/O port fields to provide canonical grouping in an input configuration UI. ioport:type_seq(type, player, seqtype)
+    This should be called with values obtained from I/O port fields to provide canonical grouping in an input configuration UI. ioport:type_seq(type, [player], [seqtype])
-    Get the configured input sequence for the specified input type, player and sequence type.
-The sequence type must be ``"standard"``, ``"increment"`` or ``"decrement"``.
-This provides access to general input configuration.
+    Get the configured input sequence for the specified input type, player number and sequence type.
+The input type is an enumerated value.
+The player number is a zero-based index.
+If the player number is not supplied, it is assumed to be zero.
+If the sequence type is supplied, it must be ``"standard"``, ``"increment"`` or ``"decrement"``; if it is not supplied, it is assumed to be ``"standard"``.

+    This provides access to general input configuration. ioport:token_to_input_type(string)
+    Returns the input type and player number for the specified input type token. ioport:input_type_to_token(type, [player])
+    Returns the token string for the specified input type and player number.
+If the player number is not supplied, it assumed to be zero.

 Properties
 ^^^^^^^^^^